WeAreFairphone/modem_zip_generator/README.md

  - `zip` & `unzip`
  - `sha256sum`

 The project has been developed on GNU/Linux systems, it should however run on other UNIX systems, too.
-For Mac OS you'll need the GNU coreutils.
-Using [Homebrew](https://brew.sh): `$ brew install coreutils`.
+For Mac OS you'll need the GNU coreutils and findutils.
+Using [Homebrew](https://brew.sh): `$ brew install coreutils findutils`.

 ### Build